 Principal Investigator(s): Ari Michelsen

-- Produce and distribute "Drought Watch on the Rio Grande" in collaboration with the U.S. Bureau of Reclamation, an information and educational outreach publication to increase awareness and knowledge of river water supply, storage and water allocation conditions in the Rio Grande Project bi-state region of New Mexico and Texas.
+- Produce and distribute 'Drought Watch on the Rio Grande' in collaboration with the U.S. Bureau of Reclamation, an information and educational outreach publication to increase awareness and knowledge of river water supply, storage and water allocation conditions in the Rio Grande Project bi-state region of New Mexico and Texas.
 This publication is produced bi-weekly to monthly during the irrigation season.
 Ari Michelsen, TAMU-TAES.

-- Participate in local, state, regional and national water management meetings to exchange information and coordinate water resources research and related activities.
+- Participate in local, state, regional and national water management efforts and meetings to exchange information and coordinate water resources research and related activities.
 Organizations include: New Mexico-Texas Water Commission; Paso del Norte Water Task Force; Paso del Norte Watershed Council, El Paso County Water Improvement District #1, Hudspeth County Water Improvement District; Elephant Butte Irrigation District; El Paso Water Utilities; Far West Texas Water Planning Group; Texas Water Development Board, Texas Commission on Environmental Quality; New Mexico Water Resources Research Institute; U.S. Bureau of Reclamation; U.S. Army Corps of Engineers; International Boundary and Water Commission; and Texas Clean Rivers Program.
 Ari Michelsen, TAMU-TAES.